Cyb3r-Jak3/cloudflare-example/r2-terraform/README.md

 ## Get Started

 1. Create a variable file (I use `vars.tfvars`) and add your Cloudflare account ID.
-2. Create an R2 API token and add those credentials to the `var.tfvars` file.
+2. Create an R2 API token and add those credentials to the `vars.tfvars` file.
-3. Run `terraform plan -out tfplan` and confirm the output
+3. Run `terraform plan -out tfplan -var-file vars.tfvars` and confirm the output
 4. Run `terraform apply tfplan`